There is lots of support available to help you during this time.

 What do other young people say about mental health?

-These are some of the things our community have said helps them when they are feeling down.
+These are some of the things our community have said has helped them.

 If I'm feeling down and out or anxious about anything, I turn to my support network immediately.
 For me that's mainly my mum, my family and my partner."